Buffer overflow: Buffer overflow protection

 Buffer overflow protection is used to detect the most common buffer overflows by checking that the stack has not been altered when a function returns.
 If it has been altered, the program exits with a segmentation fault.
 Three such systems are Libsafe, and the StackGuard and ProPolice gcc patches.

 Microsoft's implementation of Data Execution Prevention (DEP) mode explicitly protects the pointer to the Structured Exception Handler (SEH) from being overwritten.

 Stronger stack protection is possible by splitting the stack in two: one for data and one for function returns.
 This split is present in the Forth language, though it was not a security-based design decision.
 Regardless, this is not a complete solution to buffer overflows, as sensitive data other than the return address may still be overwritten.

+This type of protection is also not entirely accurate because it does not detect all attacks.
+Systems like StackGuard are more centered around the behavior of the attacks, which makes them efficient and faster in comparison to range-check systems.

 Pointer protection

 Buffer overflows work by manipulating pointers, including stored addresses.
-PointGuard was proposed as a compiler-extension to prevent attackers from being able to reliably manipulate pointers and addresses.
+PointGuard was proposed as a compiler-extension to prevent attackers from reliably manipulating pointers and addresses.
 The approach works by having the compiler add code to automatically XOR-encode pointers before and after they are used.
-Theoretically, because the attacker does not know what value will be used to encode and decode the pointer, it cannot be predicted what the pointer will point to if it is overwriten with a new value.
+Theoretically, because the attacker does not know what value will be used to encode and decode the pointer, one cannot predict what the pointer will point to if it is overwritten with a new value.
 PointGuard was never released, but Microsoft implemented a similar approach beginning in Windows XP SP2 and Windows Server 2003 SP1.
 Rather than implement pointer protection as an automatic feature, Microsoft added an API routine that can be called.
-This allows for better performance (because it is not used all of the time), but places the burden on the programmer to know when it is necessary.
+This allows for better performance (because it is not used all of the time), but places the burden on the programmer to know when its use is necessary.

 Because XOR is linear, an attacker may be able to manipulate an encoded pointer by overwriting only the lower bytes of an address.
-This can allow an attack to succeed if the attacker is able to attempt the exploit multiple times or is able to complete an attack by causing a pointer to point to one of several locations (such as any location within a NOP sled).
+This can allow an attack to succeed if the attacker can attempt the exploit multiple times or complete an attack by causing a pointer to point to one of several locations (such as any location within a NOP sled).
 Microsoft added a random rotation to their encoding scheme to address this weakness to partial overwrites.